learn-co-curriculum/dsc-data-fluency-enterprise-integrating-data/README.md

 It’s often hard to know if there are actually errors in data when it’s been handed to you without further context and historical information.
 If you yourself aren’t a SME, it is highly recommended you find who knows the most about the data you are working with so that further information can be given.

+## Assessment/learning check questions

+1. How do you and/or your team(s) identify problems in your data?
+2. Do you have examples of issues with data you’ve seen in the past using your subject matter expertise?
+How were you able to resolve them?
+Who else helped you?
+3. What steps can you take to detect data problems automatically?